The world's widest-reaching digital celebration of LGBTIQ+ themed film returns from 18 - 29 March 2020.

 Directed by Sarah-Jane Drummey

-Jack prepares to take the stage at an Irish dancing competetion as family members come to terms with their feelings around their child's gender identity.
+Jack prepares to take the stage at an Irish dancing competition as family members come to terms with their feelings around their child's gender identity.

 Watch an interview with director Sarah-Jane Drummey